airr-community/airr-standards/docs/ogre/iarc_submission_ncbi.rst

    full-length and >99.6% ID.
 Record all matching read ID.
 Recommended
    tool: NCBI BLAST
 4. Select the reads with the read ID found in (3.) from the original unmerged FASTQs.
+Note that each ``select set`` MUST be derived from a single donor and sample.
 Recommended tool: Christian's cryptic extractor script
 5. Submit the ``select set`` to SRA